 According to a multidisciplinary review after ten years, researchers found that this legislation has been successful at keeping businesses honest— but it also costs them quite a bit more money.1

-Now, accounting professionals can take Sarbanes Oxley certification programs to help these companies follow the rules.
+Now, accounting professionals can take Sarbanes Oxley training and certification programs to help these companies follow the rules.
 Basically, someone who completed one of these training courses can be an appealing hire out of a larger workforce— in many cases, helping to advance their career to higher positions and salaries.

 Depending on your industry, you can absolutely benefit from earning this financial reporting certification.
 We’ve organized a shortlist of the best SOX compliance training courses available online.
 Check out this list and you can start planning your next career move today!